nmiller15/blog-posts/Anatomy of an ASP.NET MVC Template.md

 dev: false
 ---

-Templates for common projects can really speed up the beginning of a project.
-The .NET SDK has templates for the most common types of projects, allowing you to bypass the tedious boilerplate setup and skip straight to a working app that you can quickly add your own code to.
+Using a template for a common technology can speed you along the setup process of building an application.
+It allows you to bypass the tedious and error-prone boilerplate setup and gives you a working app that is easy to extend!
+If you're unfamiliar with the technology or the structure, seeing the number of files and directories that are generated for you can be daunting.

-While this saves quite a lot of time, if you haven't used ASP.NET before, or used the MVC pattern, these templates can be intimidating.
-There are so many files and folders, where do you begin?

-I'll go through each of the major folders that you'll see if you create an mvc template using Visual Studio or the .NET CLI and talk a little about what it does and why it's there.
-By the end, you'll be able to start adding your own code into the template with confidence!
+I am going to create an ASP.NET MVC app today.
+Well, actually just the template.
+But, after one command in your terminal, you will have a working application.
+Today, I'd like to talk about how all of these files work together to create this MVC application.
+We'll cover files that are specific to this template, and others that are common to all .NET applications.

 So, without further adieu, open up a terminal, run `dotnet new mvc` and follow along!

 ## Describing your project

-Before we dive into all of the different folders that are available in this template that you're looking at, the first thing we should talk about are files that are included with every project type: the `.sln` and `.csproj` files.
+Before we dive into the specifics of this template, we should first talk about the files included with *every* project template: the `.sln` and `.csproj` files.
 Without these files, your project isn't going to run.
-Both of these define important pieces of your project.
+Suffice it to say... they're important.

 ### Solutions are made up of projects

-If you're newer to ASP.NET, the distinction between Solutions and Projects may just seem like a weird semantic difference.
-The first time that I created an app from a template in Visual Studio, I wasn't sure either.
+If you're new to .NET, you might be asking "What the heck is a solution?"
+I will admit that the terminology threw me a little when I started as well.

-Well, let there be no more confusion.
-A solution is a set of projects that work together and interdepend on one another.
-Not every project in a soltion will be referenced in every other, but in general different projects like class libraries, console apps and MVC applications can work together to create an entire solution.
+A solution is a container for a project or set of projects that work together and depend on one another.
+In general different projects like class libraries, console apps and MVC applications can work together to create an entire solution.

-### The .sln file defines your projects
+### The `.sln` file defines your projects

-You won't do much in this file, or even open it really if you're using an IDE.
-This file has a good amount of very difficult-to-read configuration.
-It's not really important that you know how to manipulate this as long as you're using something like Visual Studio or Jetbrains Rider.
-The main function of this file is to talk with your IDE and link all of your projects to a startup project.
+You probably won't look at this file or do much with it, but that doesn't mean it isn't important.
+It contains vital configurations for your project.
+Most of the manipulation of this file will be done by your IDE, not you.
+Just know that you cannot get rid of this file!

-### The .csproj file gives your project dependencies
+### The `.csproj` file gives your project dependencies

 The `.csproj` file, on the other hand, defines the dependencies of an individual project.
 Does it need a class library?
 How about a NuGet package?
 All of that good stuff can be defined right here.
 The syntax is somewhat similar to HTML, using matching opening and closing tags to surrond the information.